The Bright Side Of Going Solar

 The state you are based in, whether it’s on the west coast in California or eastward in North Carolina, will affect the savings a solar power setup will afford you, not only due to different weather patterns but also how much you pay for electricity costs.
 Solar becomes more enticing when you go from paying 11¢ per kWh in North Carolina to 33¢ per kWh in Hawaii, no matter how much the sun hits your roof!
 Don’t forget to compare your energy prices to see how much you could save on your bill by switching providers, and look at converting to solar from there for even more savings.

 Not All Panels Are Created Equal

 Of all solar panel shipments to the residential sector in the U.S., about 95% are made from crystalline silicon.
 There are many forms of this material, but the main thing you need to know is that the efficiency of a system depends on the purity of the silicon used.
 What does this mean for you?
 Mainly that the best way to find out what type of solar setup will be the best for your space and budget considerations, will be to have your residence evaluated by a licensed expert.
 This service will most likely be offered as part of a complimentary quote by an established solar provider.

 Monitoring and Maintenance

-You can monitor your solar production and use through an inverter; there are several types of these that usually come with a home system.
+You can monitor your solar production and use it through an inverter; there are several types of these that usually come with a home system.
 Through a desktop or device app, you can check your solar generation and consumption, and observe the healthy functioning of the system.
 Solar panels typically need to be cleaned occasionally to maintain optimal efficiency.
 If any components get damaged, a typical product warranty is 10 years, with a performance warranty usually at 25 years.

 What Are The Main Advantages and Disadvantages of Solar Energy?